iTwin/grouping-and-mapping-sample-app/README.md

 ## About the Code

+This sample application demonstrates a possible path to consume data from iTwin Platform and consume it in a custom web app.
+The Grouping & Mapping Widget assists with creating and managing Mappings and Groups against the Reporting Platform APIs.
+With the data prepared by Grouping and Mapping, it’s consumed by the three custom widgets.
-This sample application with its collection of widgets is a demonstration of how one would take data prepared on the iTwin Reporting Platform using Grouping and Mapping and consume it in a custom web application.
-The Environmental Impact Widget takes Reporting data for any given iModel and re-colors elements in the 3D Viewer based on the values of a specified numeric data table column.
+1. The Environmental Impact Widget takes Reporting data for any given iModel and re-colors elements in the 3D Viewer based on the values of a specified numeric data table column.
 Warmer colors (red) indicate larger values.
 And cooler colors (blue, green) indicate smaller values.
-This can be useful for visualizing all sorts of data gradients in the 3D Viewer such as embodied carbon, lead times, cost, etc. The Procurement Widget creates a summary report of element counts given a set of grouping criteria defined using Grouping and Mapping Properties.
-Finally the Raw OData Widget is just a raw representation of the data being used to populate the other two workflow-oriented widgets.
-To tie it together we also have the Grouping & Mapping widget which assists with creating and managing Mappings and Groups against the Reporting Platform APIs.
+This can be useful for visualizing all sorts of data gradients in the 3D Viewer such as embodied carbon, lead times, cost, etc.
+2. The Procurement Widget creates a summary report of element counts given a set of grouping criteria defined using Grouping and Mapping Properties.
+3. Finally, the Raw OData Widget is just a raw representation of the data being used to populate the other two workflow-oriented widgets.

 This sample application takes advantage of the [@itwin/insights-client](https://www.npmjs.com/package/@itwin/insights-client) npm package for easy access to the [Reporting APIs](https://developer.bentley.com/apis/insights/overview/).
 It also contains client code for consuming the [iModels OData API](https://developer.bentley.com/apis/imodels-odata/).